 Note: This listing is current for the 2013 - 2014 Course Listings.
 If you are looking for Cluster Listings for 2012 - 2013, they are archived here.

-· American Studies: As the interdisciplinary study of American Culture, the course focuses on a comparison of "voices" or perspectives as a way of knowing American artifacts, policies, and places.
+· American Identities: As the interdisciplinary study of American Culture, the course focuses on a comparison of "voices" or perspectives as a way of knowing American artifacts, policies, and places.

 · Community Studies: This course addresses social structural issues of communities embedded in their spatial, political, and economic contexts.